florisluiten/rssreader/README.md

 # Testing
 The tests are written for jasmine in combination with grunt.
 Run `npm install` once to install the dependencies.
 Then run tests with `npm test`.
 All tests should be checked before each commit to ensure every commit results in a runable app.

+If npm in not yet installed (or complains about nodejs not found) and you work in an Ubuntu environment, you can install it by running `apt-get install nodejs-legacy npm` once.